 - 1. Go to www.dell.com/support/drivers. - 2.
-Enter the Service Tag of the system in the Enter a Dell Service Tag, Dell EMC Product ID or Model field, and then press Enter - i NOTE: If you do not have the Service Tag, click Browse all products, and navigate to your product. - On the displayed product page, click Drivers & Downloads.
+Enter the Service Tag of the system in the Enter a Dell Service Tag, Dell EMC Product ID or Model field, and then press Enter. - NOTE: If you do not have the Service Tag, select Detect PC to automatically detect the Service Tag, or click Browse all products, and navigate to your product. - On the displayed product page, click Drivers & Downloads.
 On the Drivers & Downloads page, all drivers that are applicable to the system are displayed. - 4.
-Download the drivers to a USB drive, CD, or DVD.
+Download the drivers to a USB drive, CD, DVD or local machine.